 As a network engineer, my personal KPIs were always measured by MTTR (mean time to repair).
 Whenever my users experienced network related issues, I needed a technology that would help me to isolate the root cause of the incident quickly.
 I’ve learned this could only be effectively done with an understanding of traffic characteristics across L2-L7 layers.
-Flow data (NetFlow/IPFIX) delivers such an understanding via network performance monitoring metrics known as Round Trip Time (RTT), Server Response Time (SRT) and Jitter.
+Network performance monitoring metrics ( Round Trip Time (RTT), Server Response Time (SRT) and Jitter), extracted from flow data deliver such an understanding.
 Let’s take a look how beneficial and complimentary they could be in their struggle with low performance and downtimes.

 Network Performance Monitoring Foundations

 Network Performance Monitoring is an approach to isolate the root cause of performance issues related to network traffic by measuring a set of performance metrics.
 These metrics distinguish between data transmission issues (network delays) and application issues so we know which team or a colleague to contact and ask them to resolve the incident, which provides hard evidence of the scope and impact.

 This approach works with two main metrics calculated from a passive observation of network traffic:

 - RTT (Round Trip Time) - data transfer time of a packet being transmitted from client to server and back.
 Also called network delay.
 It is calculated by observing the time needed to establish a TCP session (monitoring a TCP handshake).
 This metric is available for TCP traffic only.

 - SRT (Server Response Time) - delay on the application server between a client request being received and the data packet, with a response being transmitted to the client.
 Simply, we can say that this metric is calculated as the time difference between acknowledgement (TCP ACK) and the first data packet of the response.
 Again, this metric (with some exceptions) is available for TCP traffic only.

 1. Round Trip Time